gyetvan-andras/Chart.js-ObjC-Wrapper/README.md

 extern NSString *const CWCSilver;
 extern NSString *const CWCAsbestos;
 ```
-This small library contains 20 colors only, if you are interested in a comprehensive color library, which contains more than 1200 colors, you should look at [Rainbow](https://github.com/NorthernRealities/Rainbow)
+This small library contains 20 colors only, if you are interested in a more comprehensive color library, which contains more than 1200 colors, you should look at [Rainbow](https://github.com/NorthernRealities/Rainbow)

 #Sample Application
 The sample application shows the basic usage of the wrapper.